Crime of child hands. The James Bulger case

-The murder of James Bulger is one of the most famous and shocking crimes in UK history, which occurred on February 12, 1993 in Walton, on the outskirts of Liverpool.
+Murder James Bulger is one of the most famous and shocking crimes in the history of Britain, which occurred on February 12, 1993 in Walton, on the outskirts of Liverpool.
 The victim was a less than three-year-old boy, James Bulger, kidnapped and murdered by two ten-year-olds, Robert Thompson and Jon Venables.

 James Bulger.
 Victim of murderous 10-year-olds